Paisley Art Institute is run by a volunteer management committee. Information about the current committee can be found below.

 STEVEN THOMSON (Lay member)

 Steven Thomson joined PAI and its Committee in 2018.
 He is creative director & CEO for Outspoken Arts Scotland.
 From 2004-2014, he was Producer of the former Glasgay!
 Festival.
 During his tenure, he grew the festival into a month-long celebration at nearly 20 venues, attracting up to 35,000 visitors and contributing upwards of £0.5m to the national economy.
-He repositioned the festival as Scotland’s annual celebration of LGBT culture, grew public funding, increased private sponsorship, and diversified the income base.
 Glasgay! ran from 1993-2014.
-The company entered a period of funding transition in 2015-2017, re-emerging as Outspoken Arts Scotland.
-From 2016-2018, Steven has also consulted, as a Creative Producer, for Renfrewshire Council, supporting it’s Paisley 2021 UK City of Culture bid and an event legacy plan 2018-2022.
+Since 2015 he has worked for Outspoken Arts Scotland and consulted, as a Creative Producer, for Renfrewshire Council, supporting it’s Paisley 2021 UK City of Culture bid and a £4.2 million event legacy plan 2018-2022.
 Steven was born in Paisley, studied at Stanely Green High School and lives in Glenburn.

 Maureen Rocksmoore is an artist who paints in oil, known for her `Skyscapes` she has her studio in Glasgows` iconic Briggait Building which is home to WASPS.
 The Scottish Visual Arts Organisation.
 Originally trained in Interior & Graphic design she graduated with merit from Glasgow College of Building & Printing in 1989.